 . . . international law relies on state compliance for its moral authority.
 If that is lost, we are back to the nineteenth century world of might is right.

-If we observe from a moral perspective–making the distinction good/bad (or respectable/disrespectable)–we might say that the political system is wrong to assert itself over the legal system and politics should abide by international law.
+If we observe from a moral perspective–making the distinction good/bad (or respectable/disrespectable)–we might say that governments, which are organizations, are wrong to disregard international law.
 But in terms of science, it is what it is.
 This is what systems do.